 NOTE: Features like gradient simulation, resistance, accuracy, connectivity, etc., are usually the same or similar.
 For this reason, I won’t examine them further.

-You can read my guides on how to choose a smart bike trainer and how to choose a smart bike if you want to learn more.
+If you want to learn more, you can read my guides on choosing a smart bike trainer and choosing a smart bike.

 Price